github/docs/content/billing/managing-billing-for-github-copilot/managing-your-github-copilot-subscription.md

 3. Choose whether you want to pay monthly or yearly, and click **Continue to get access to Copilot**.
    - If you are a student or open source maintainer, you can skip ahead to step 6.
   ![Screenshot of trial setup with Continue to get access to Copilot button emphasized](/assets/images/help/copilot/copilot-billing-cycle.png)
-4. Confirm your payment details. <!--- add links to eligibility info articles --->
+4. Confirm your payment details.
 5. Select your preferences, then click **Save and get started**.

 {% data variables.product.prodname_copilot %} is now ready to pair.
 For more information, see "[Getting started with {% data variables.product.prodname_copilot %}](/en/copilot/getting-started)".